GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 ### Can a site allow testing but opt-out of the OTs in specific geographic regions?

-A site can set a Permission Policy to control when an API can be accessed.
-The way the Permission Policy works is that a site adds a little snippet of code to their pages that provides instructions to the browser.
-When the page loads, the browser reads the Permission Policy instructions and will allow or block features (or APIs) as outlined in the Permission Policy.
-So, if a site wanted to restrict an API in a specific region, they could set a policy for all pages requested from that region.
+A site can set a [Permissions Policy](/docs/privacy-sandbox/permissions-policy/) to control when an API can be accessed.

+With a Permissions Policy, a site adds a little snippet of code to their pages that provides instructions to the browser.
+When the page loads, the browser reads the Permission Policy instructions and will allow or block features (or APIs) as outlined in the Permissions Policy.
+If a site wants to restrict an API in a specific region, the developer could set a policy for all pages requested from that region.

 ## Trust Tokens